tylermorganwall/MusaMasterclass/MusaMasterclass.md

 Github: <https://www.github.com/tylermorganwall>

 First, let’s install all the required packages for this masterclass.
+I would recommend R 3.6.0 as a minimum requirement for this class–lower versions of R have a different RDS version, and if you have trouble with some of the raster operations you won’t be able to load the back-up RDS files.

 ``` r
 # install.packages(c("ggplot2","raster", "rayrender", "spatstat", "spatstat.utils","suncalc","here", "sp","lubridate","rgdal", "magick", "av","xml2"))